 Most of our customers choose faux beams because they perfectly capture the rustic look of traditional timber.
 Available in several wood-colored shades – from walnut to cedar – you can also order them unfinished and stain them yourself to match the rest of the wood in your home.

-But one of the ceiling ideas that’s catching on is painting over our faux wood beams; creating a bold new look that adds a new dimension of versatility to our products.
+But one of the ceiling ideas that’s catching on is painting the beams; creating a bold new look that adds a new dimension of versatility to our products.

-To most people, the idea of painting over traditional wooden ceiling beams might sound strange.
-After all, recreating the look of wood or timber is the top reason why people install our faux wood beams in the first place.
+To most people, the idea of painting beams might sound strange.
+After all, recreating the look of wood or timber is the top reason why people install our beams in the first place.

 But there are a number of reasons why painted ceiling beams could be just the look you’re going for.
 If you want to know why, look no further than the real timber beams used in historic houses across the East Coast and back in Europe.

 - It makes the room lighter.
-Dark wood or faux wood absorbs light, and makes the ceiling appear lower.
+Dark wood absorbs light, and makes the ceiling appear lower.
 Painting beams the same color as the ceiling, or a complementary shade, will help make rooms appear lighter and more open.

 - It’s more sophisticated.
 Beautiful interior designs modeled after the French renaissance, or New England coastal chic, often incorporate painted beams that contrast subtly with ceilings or walls.
 It’s a great way to add structure and depth to a room without making it appear boxy or closed in.

-For only a couple of our products, like our timber or sandblasted beams, will you’ll need to use an acrylic all-purpose primer first.
+For only a couple of our products, like the Timber or Sandblasted style, will you’ll need to use an acrylic all-purpose primer first.
 The rest can be painted straight out of the box.

 For a good look at how one of our customers used regular paint to finish our beams, check out Frank’s story.
-And if you decide to use painted beams on your own home design project, make sure you send pictures to us at email@example.com – we’d love to showcase your hard work here!
+And if you decide to paint beams in your own home, make sure you send pictures to us at email@example.com – we’d love to showcase your hard work here!